How to Setup MongoDB on Windows

 Create Database, Collection, and Record

-You could also use the command line or the MONGOSH BETA command line window at the Compass UI.
+You could also use the command line or the MONGOSH BETA command line window in the Compass UI.

 Create Database